Welcome to Anoka County! Find Your Place Here.

 They also have a lot to offer their citizens.
 It proudly supports businesses with property taxes among the lowest in the state, a wide selection of real estate with easy transportation access, and several offices and industrial buildings readily available for move-in!

 In addition to the quality of land, this Minnesota county is home to a variety of cultural and recreational activities.
 Lyric Arts Main Stage offers theatrical performances all year round from some of the Twin Cities’ top talent, and Bunker Beach Water Park boasts the largest outdoor water park in Minnesota!

 As the Halloween capitol of the world, Anoka County hosts several exciting events organized by a team of volunteers that spend all year planning.
 Participate in pumpkin carving contests, scavenger hunts, movie nights, costume contests, wine tastings, and so much more.
 In Anoka County, Halloween is not just a one-night affair!

-One of Anoka County’s main attractions is the Anoka County Fair, a six-day long affair with concerts, carnival rides, livestock exhibits and more.
-Find the perfect house for you and your family, browse our listings of homes for sale in Anoka County now!
+In addition to a plethora of Halloween celebrations, one of the top attractions is the Anoka County Fair.
+A six-day long affair with concerts, carnival rides, livestock exhibits, and more, you’ll find fun for the whole family.
+Find the perfect house for you and your family — browse our listings of homes for sale in Anoka County now!

 Residents of Anoka County have access to all types of shopping experiences, from browsing gently used items in thrifty boutiques to strolling through a regional shopping center.
 If you enjoy getting all of your shopping done in one place, the Northtown Mall is filled with everything from Express to Four Paws and a Tail to PacSun.
 Whether shopping for yourself, your pet, or a loved one, you’ll find everything and anything you need in Anoka County.